Using DirectQuery in Power BI

-- Keep individual sessions reasonably small (ten seconds of actions, not hundreds) to make it easier to interpret the trace file (and because there is a limit on the size of the trace file, thus for very long sessions there is a chance of early events being dropped).
+- Keep individual sessions reasonably small (10 seconds of actions, not hundreds) to make it easier to interpret the trace file (and because there is a limit on the size of the trace file, thus for long sessions there is a chance of early events being dropped).

 Understanding the form of query sent by Power BI Desktop

 The general format of queries created and sent by Power BI Desktop use subselects for each of the tables referenced, where the subselect is as defined by the query defined in Query Editor.
 For example, assume the following TPC-DS tables in SQL Server:

 That query results in the following visual:

 Refreshing that visual will result in the SQL query shown below the next paragraph.
 As you can tell, there are three subselects for Web Sales, Item, and Date_dim, that each return all the columns on the respective table, even though only four columns are actually referenced by the visual.
 These queries in the subselects (they're shaded) are exactly the result of the queries defined in Query editor.
 Use of subselects in this manner has not been found to impact performance, for the data sources so far supported for DirectQuery.
 Data sources like SQL Server simply optimize away the references to the other columns.